mebobby2/MachineLearningBook/README.md

 ## Upto

-Upto page 209
+Upto page 215

-The other option is to try to graph the actual probabilities for
+You can now try this function in your Python session

+Before that: Convert ebaypredict to use the new eBay API